minannu/portfolio/admin/README.md

 - Make sure all required fields are filled
 - Check for validation errors (red text under fields)
 - Try refreshing the page

+### Items Not Deleting
+- Check browser console for error messages
+- Verify that the HTML files have the correct CSS classes
+- Ensure the server has write permissions to the project directory

+### Gallery Not Adding
+- Make sure you've provided at least one image (URL or file upload)
+- Check that gallery.html has a `.gallery-grid` section
+- Verify the server is running and accessible

+### Recent Fixes
+- ✅ **Gallery Add Issue**: Fixed - Gallery items now automatically add to website
+- ✅ **Delete Functionality**: Fixed - All content types can now be deleted properly
+- ✅ **Success Messages**: Improved - More specific success messages for each content type

 ## Support